 Potassium helps control heart rhythm and is essential for the normal work of the nervous system and muscles.
 It is important to have just the right amount of potassium in the body, especially for the heart.
 The kidneys control the amount of potassium in the bloodstream and eliminate any excess through the urine.
 Since most diuretics remove potassium from the body, there is a risk of losing too much potassium.
 Patients taking diuretics are encouraged to eat foods high in potassium or are prescribed potassium supplements to compensate for the potassium loss.
 However, ACE inhibitors can cause the body to retain potassium, so this intricate juggling act needs to be taken into account as well.

 Aldactone (spironolactone) competes with aldosterone for a certain receptor site, known as the mineralocorticoid receptor, and in doing so seems to prolong the survival rate in certain individuals with heart failure.
-The properties of aldactone include a diuretic effect and interference in collagen build-up.
-In some heart failure studies, those clients taking aldactone had a slight slowing of disease progression that could not be attributed to other causes, especially in the area of remodeling of the heart chambers.
+The properties of Aldactone include a diuretic effect and interference in collagen build-up.
+In some heart failure studies, those clients taking Aldactone had a slight slowing of disease progression that could not be attributed to other causes, especially in the area of remodeling of the heart chambers.
 The exact reason for this is not fully known, and it is still unclear how to use the information should further studies show that it was not just a statistical set of flukes.
-In light of the positive indications from use, the 2005 ACC/AHA guidelines for chronic heart failure recommends aldactone in patients with moderate to severe heart failure whose renal function can be carefully monitored and who are able to maintain a normal plasma potassium levels.
+In light of the positive indications for use, the 2017 ACC/AHA guidelines for chronic heart failure recommend Aldactone in patients with moderate to severe heart failure while carefully monitoring renal function and maintaining normal plasma potassium levels.
 The goal behind spironolactone use is a reduction in the number and length of hospitalizations of those tolerating it.17

 A somewhat new and exciting option is increasingly available for achieving improved oxygenation to the myocardium in sufferers of both heart failure and cardiac ischemic angina.
 This is the big squeeze, otherwise known as Enhanced External Counterpulsation, or EECP.